Overview

 Moreover, becoming mindful about planning and shopping stages may have a significant role as they start the consumption cycle.
 So my research hunt statement shaped as;

-I want to understand reasons of food waste related with grocery shopping and the eating habits of busy young professionals to find opportunities to help them become more mindful of their grocery shopping and reduce their household food waste.
+I want to understand the reasons of food waste related to grocery shopping and the eating habits of busy young professionals to find opportunities to help them become more mindful of their grocery shopping and reduce their household food waste.

 Target Group